ade-dev/angular-cross-field-validation/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.5.

-The project has been updated to Angular version 16.2.10
+Version 2.0.0 - Project updated to Angular version 16 Using Node version 18.10.0

-Using Node version 18.10.0
+Version 3.0.0 - Project updated to Angular version 17 Using Node version 18.13.0

 ### Getting Started